rss feed

 THE LAST TIME I went to the gay baths, some years ago, I stepped in poop.
 Actually, more like a pile of poop, because it crept up between my toes for a horrific second before I realized what my bare feet had stumbled across.

-Lurching back and out of the door, I limped quickly in the direction of the wet area, walking on my heel, dirty toes splayed upwards.
+Lurching back and out of the room, I limped quickly in the direction of the wet area, walking on my heel, dirty toes splayed upwards.
 As I negotiated the crusty terrain of the carpeted hallways, there occurred to me many questions.

 Whose poop was that?
 How did it get there?
 Should I go back and tell the guy I stepped in it?
 Did he know there was poop in his room?
 Was it his poop?
 Did he want me to step in it?
 Was it a poop trap?